Scott K. Leafe, Principal Scientist/President/Managing Partner

 Building on his vision to provide timely and high-quality environmental services to a wide variety of private and governmental clients and to further expand his capabilities in the area of Brownfields redevelopment, Mr. Leafe formed SKA in June of 2001.
 Since its inception, SKA has become renowned for its superior service and quality and for its ability to provide real-world solutions to complex environmental challenges.

-Scott is a graduate of LeTourneau University with a B.A. in Business Administration, has received a Master of Divinity in Theological Studies from Liberty University Baptist Theological Seminary, and is currently a doctoral candidate pursuing a Doctor of Ministry in Theology and Apologetics from Liberty University.
+Scott is a graduate of LeTourneau University with a B.A. in Business Administration and has received a Master of Divinity in Theological Studies from Liberty University Baptist Theological Seminary and a Doctor of Ministry in Theology and Apologetics from Liberty University.
 As an ardent supporter of community outreach programs, Mr. Leafe serves as the President and Executive Director of Scriptel Ministries, a private non-profit corporation, and has served on its Board of Directors since 1995.
 This organization provides classroom-style Christian education and training to communities within and surrounding the Houston area.
 Mr. Leafe also serves on the Board of Directors for Fort Bend County Improvement District No. 24 in Katy, Texas.

 Mike Schultz, P.E., CAPM, Principal Engineer/Executive Vice President/Partner

 Mr. Schultz is an Executive Vice President and Partner of SKA, having joined the firm in 2004.
 He has over 33 years of environmental experience, including 31 years in environmental consulting, widely ranging from large-scale Superfund and surface mining facilities to retail petroleum properties and due diligence.